 Each year in the UK, electrical fires claim around 70 lives.
-These fires are mainly caused by poor electrical wiring, poorly maintained electrical appliances and overloading the electrical sockets
+These fires are mainly caused by poor electrical wiring, poorly maintained electrical appliances and overloading the electrical sockets.

-Warning signs to look out for include:
+What to watch out for:

+Overloaded plug sockets

-- Overloaded plug sockets: An extension lead or adaptor will have a limit to how many amps it can take, so to help reduce the risk of fire, be careful not to overload them - Regularly check for frayed or worn cables and wires.
-Check to see if the cable is fastened securely to the plug and check the socket for scorch marks.
-You should always carry out these checks before you plug an appliance in - Unplug appliances when not in use.
+An extension lead or adaptor will have a limit to how many amps it can take, so to help reduce the risk of fire, be careful not to overload them.

+• Frayed or worn cables and wires Check to see if the cable is fastened securely to the plug and check the socket for scorch marks.
+You should always carry out these checks before you plug an appliance in.

+Appliances left plugged in Unplug appliances when you go to bed or when you go out, unless they're designed to be left on, like fridges and freezers.
 This helps to reduce the risk of fire.

-Unplug appliances when you go to bed or when you go out unless they are designed to be left on, like fridges and freezers - Keep electrical appliances clean and in good working order.
-Look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights to prevent them triggering a fire. - Check for British or European safety marks when you buy your appliances - Always check that you use the right fuse to prevent overloading.
-When you're fitting or replacing a fuse, it's important to use the right fuse for the appliance to make sure the cable doesn't overheat and that the appliance is protected in the event of a fault - ▶ Get Out, Stay Out, Call 999.
-Never use water on an electrical fire and don't take any risks with your safety.
-Pull the plug out or switch the power off if it's safe to do so.
-Get out, stay out and call 999.
+• Appliances in poor working order Look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights, to prevent them triggering a fire.

+British or European safety marks Look for these marks when buying appliances.

+Incorrect fuses It's important to use the right fuse to make sure the cable doesn't overheat and that the appliance is protected in the event of a fault.